Frequently Asked Questions

 When health care costs are paid by someone other than the person receiving care, typically an insurance company or government entity, the health care model can be undermined.
 We believe many of the current problems with the health care system are the direct result of restricting personal freedom and responsibility through dependence on third-party payors.
 Sedera Health is designed to allow Members to help one-another while maintaining freedom of choice and personal responsibility.

-Is Health Care Sharing legal?
+Is Medical Cost Sharing legal?

 How will the IRS know that I meet the law’s requirements and don’t owe a penalty?

 Typically participation in your employer’s self-insurance plan satisfies the IRS’ Individual Shared Responsibility (individual mandate) provision.
 Full details on the IRS’ reporting requirements are not in the scope of this document.
 Please note that Sedera cannot provide tax advice.
 Companies should consult their own legal and tax advisors for more information regarding compliance reporting for the health insurance mandates contained in the Affordable Care Act.

 Can I choose my own doctors and hospitals without being penalized?

 Absolutely!
 Having the personal freedom to choose the medical providers of your choice is the cornerstone of Sedera’s program.
 Our Sedera Member Advisors can assist in providing quality information to help you make a decision on the best provider(s), but there are no “out-of-network” penalties.